-In 1996 the Safe Drinking Water Act was amended to require that every five years, the U.S. EPA issue a list of no more than 30 unregulated contaminants to be monitored by public water systems under the Unregulated Contaminant Monitoring Rule.
-Sample collection under the fourth iteration of the program, Fourth Unregulated Contaminant Monitoring Rule (UCMR4), began in 2019 and was concluded in 2020.
+In 1996, the Safe Drinking Water Act was amended to require that, every five years, the EPA must issue a list of no more than 30 unregulated contaminants to be monitored by public water systems under the Unregulated Contaminant Monitoring Rule.
+Sample collection under the fourth iteration of the program, Fourth Unregulated Contaminant Monitoring Rule (UCMR4), began in 2018 and was concluded in 2019.
 You will see any detected results of these contaminants located in the Test Results section of this CCR.